 I recently had the opportunity to speak with Brad Dukes, author of “Reflections: An Oral History of Twin Peaks” which came out on July 14th, 2014.
-Brad interviewed nearly 100 cast and crew members, network executives and anyone that worked on the series he could get a hold of during the creation of this book, which is a must have for any fan of Twin Peaks.
-Our interview took place the day after the three year anniversary of his book being published and was a conversation I really enjoyed.
+Brad interviewed nearly 100 cast and crew members, network executives and anyone that worked on the series he could get a hold of during the creation of this book, which is a must-have for any fan of Twin Peaks.
+Our interview took place the day after the third anniversary of his book being published and was a conversation I really enjoyed.
 Hope you do as well.

 How the idea for the book came about: “I was working on a blog and putting a ton of work into it.
-I was fascinated by some of the stuff other blogs where doing like In Twin Peaks and Twin Peaks Archive.
-It was right after the Gold Box came out and I allowed myself to go really crazy with my fandom and seeing other people go for it really inspired me to do something on my own.
+I was fascinated by some of the stuff other blogs were doing like In Twin Peaks and Twin Peaks Archive.
+It was right after the Gold Box came out and I allowed myself to go really crazy with my fandom and to see other people go for it really inspired me to do something on my own.
 I remember on the blog I used to find the most obscure filming locations from Twin Peaks possible—the more obscure the better.
 I remember I used to go find it and then take pictures of it and then write blogs about it until I ran out of places to find.
 That’s when I started interviewing cast members.
 I interviewed people for almost a year on my blog and after a year of doing that I kind of got the itch to do the book.
-From there it was about another two years.
-The book is really made up of about 3 years of interviews all together”
+From there, it was about another two years.
+The book is really made up of about three years of interviews altogether.”

-On the process of putting the book together: “I didn’t even know I was doing an oral history at first.
+On the process of putting the book together: “I didn’t even know I was making an oral history at first.
 I wasn’t sure what I was doing; I just knew that I was writing a book.
 So it sort of evolved into the oral history format.
 Editing it was really tough.
 It’s just a big long continuous process.
 I remember just trying to figure out how to start it off probably took me a year and a half just to work it all out and figure out how it would flow.
 It was fun.
 It was kind of like a snowball effect.
-Kyle (McLaughlin) and Sherilynn (Fenn) were two of my final interviews and by that time I knew exactly what to ask them.
-I knew where it would all fit, which was nice”
+Kyle (McLachlan) and Sherilynn (Fenn) were two of my final interviews, and by that time, I knew exactly what to ask them.
+I knew where it would all fit, which was nice.”

 Experiences after his book was published: “It was pretty cool to get it published in Brazil and France.
 People in those countries will message me on Instagram and send me pictures of them with the book and that’s just crazy.
-I never would have even imagined that when I was writing the book.
+I would never have even imagined that when I was writing the book.
 It’s completely flattering.
 Also, I’ve just made so many friends in the last three years.
 People like John Thorne.
 We talked a little bit during the time when I was making my book but he was kind of over Twin Peaks.
 We swapped a couple of emails and he told me I could use whatever I wanted from the magazine.
-Then 3 months after I put the book out it was announced that the show was coming back.
-I never would have dreamed that.
+Then three months after I put the book out, it was announced that the show was coming back.
+I would never have dreamed that.
 I remember people would bring up the possibility of it coming back and I would just shake my head and say it’s not happening.
-It’s been a weird 3 years.
-I never could have dreamed that Twin Peaks would come back after all that time”
+It’s been a weird three years.
+I could never have dreamed that Twin Peaks would come back after all that time.”

 Thoughts on The Return: “Man, I love it.
 It’s not anything that I expected but the hours go by so unfairly fast.
-I’m enjoying this while it lasts having Twin peaks on every week, tearing it apart for the next 6 days and talking to all my friends.
-It’s the best present ever really.
-I really hope Dale can wake up and we get to hang out with the real Dale Cooper for a little bit.
-At this point I’ve got to throw out all expectations.
+I’m enjoying this while it lasts having Twin Peaks on every week, tearing it apart for the next six days and talking to all my friends.
+It’s the best present ever.
+I hope Dale can wake up and we get to hang out with the real Dale Cooper for a little bit.
+At this point, I’ve got to throw out all expectations.
 I want to see what Dale Cooper would think of 2017 or whatever year Twin Peaks place in”